cyberbotics/webots/docs/guide/tutorial-8-the-supervisor.md

 ### Moving Objects using a Supervisor

-So far our [Supervisor](../reference/supervisor.md) is quite dull, because according to the controller that was attributed to it, the default behavior does nothing.
+So far our [Supervisor](../reference/supervisor.md) is quite dull, because the controller that was attributed to it does nothing.

 In this section, we will program the supervisor to move the BB-8 robot to a different location.
 It should be noted that to achieve this we are effectively cheating, rather than instructing the BB-8 to move to a new location we will transport it there.
 In other words the movement will ignore all the physics, but herein lies the power of a [Supervisor](../reference/supervisor.md), as it can bend the rules however it likes.

-To move the BB-8 to a new location is quite straightforward, if you wished to do so without the help of a supervisor you would simply change its `translation` field to the desired value, say `0 0 2.5`.
-The [Supervisor](../reference/supervisor.md) does it much in the same way.

 As you might have noticed, the default controller we created using the `Wizard` is setup for a classic robot, not a supervisor.
 In order to access the powers of a supervisor requires therefore some slight changes to the controller.
 To begin with, replace the contents of the default controller with the following code, depending on the language you have picked and save.

-In Python the changes made consist in replacing `from controller import Robot` with `from controller import Supervisor`, in order to have access to the new functionalities provided by the supervisor node.
+The changes include:
+- import the Supervisor library/module instead of the Robot one
-Similarly, instead of creating a robot instance using `robot = Robot()`, we create a supervisor one instead by doing `robot = Supervisor()`.
+- instead of creating a `Robot` instance, create a `Supervisor` one.

 >**Note:** It is important to remember that a supervisor is nothing more than a robot with special powers, which implies that whatever a robot can do, so can the supervisor.
 This means that you do not need a `Robot` instance if you have a supervisor one.
 For example the infinite loop that determines the pace of the controller (namely: `while robot.step(TIME_STEP) != -1`) does not need to be changed, as the supervisor can do the same.

+Here are the instructions to follow based on the programming language you picked.

 %tab-component "language"

 %tab "C"

+Replace the contents of your controller with the following.
+Save and compile it using the `Build` button.

 ```c
 #include <webots/supervisor.h>